 How can small carriers win new customers if they are never given a chance?
-Al Iannelli, President and COO of Polaris Intermodal has this advice.
+Al Lannelli, President and COO of Polaris Intermodal has this advice.

 Automation can help even the playing field between big and small trucking companies.
 You can access Brokers, forwarders and 3PLs who are looking for new capacity without having to do extra leg-work.
 Best of all, you can save time and effort responding to rate requests.